dwarvesf/playbook/operations/bric-a-brac.md

 ---
-tags:
-  - operations
-  - performance
 title: Bric A Brac
 date: 2020-04-10
-description: null
+description: Simple operational guidelines for efficiency - outsource what we're not great at, automate repetitive tasks, avoid bottlenecks through broad access, and use existing solutions before building custom ones.
 authors:
   - tieubao
+tags:
+  - operations
+  - performance
 ---

 * Outsource things which are super important but we are not excellent at.